NVIDIA/aistore/docs/overview.md

 If the dataset in question is accessible via S3-like object API, start working with it via GET primitive of the [AIS API](http_api.md).
 Just make sure to provision AIS with the corresponding credentials to access the dataset's bucket in the Cloud.

-> As far as supported S3-like backends, AIS currently supports Amazon S3 and Google Cloud.
+> As far as supported S3-like backends, AIS currently supports Amazon S3, Google Cloud, and Azure.

 > AIS executes *cold GET* from the Cloud if and only if the object is not stored (by AIS), **or** the object has a bad checksum, **or** the object's version is outdated.